convisoappsec/conviso-docs/docs/integrations/circleci.md

 Before proceeding, we recommend reading the following [document](../guides/code-review-strategies) to understand the different strategies/approaches for deploying Code Review.

 After choosing the strategy used to send deploys to Code Review, it is possible to create a specific Pipeline for this action as well as integrate with other existing pipelines.
-The prerequisites for executing this functionality are the settings of the ```FLOW_API_KEY``` variables in the project or context (we'll follow the guide with the context option) and ```FLOW_PROJECT_CODE``` (identified as the Project Key in Conviso Platform) which can be defined individually by project.
+The prerequisites for executing this functionality are the settings of the ```CONVISO_API_KEY``` variables in the project or context (we'll follow the guide with the context option) and ```CONVISO_PROJECT_CODE``` (identified as the Project Key in Conviso Platform) which can be defined individually by project.

 Below are sample code snippets for each of the approaches: